Wolfgang Hildemann

-Wolfgang Hildemann (* June 17, 1925, in Cheb/Eger; † August 25, 1995, in Düsseldorf) was a German composer and music teacher.
-He is known for his use of the Twelve-tone technique.
+Wolfgang Hildemann (June 17, 1925 — August 25, 1995 in Düsseldorf) was a German composer and music teacher who is known for the use of the twelve-tone technique.

 Life and education

 Hildemann was born on June 17, 1925, in the city of Cheb (formerly known as Eger or Egerland) which was part of the contentious German Sudetenland.
 Following World War Two, Hildemann studied at the music conservatories in Prague and Nürnberg.
 Among his professors were Fidelio Finke, Anton Nowakowski and Joseph Keilberth.

 Succeeding his studies in Nürnberg, Hildemann passed the examination to become a chapel master in 1952.
 Between 1949 and 1967, he worked as the musical instructor of the Windsbacher Knabenchor (Windsbach Boys’ Choir).
 From 1962 on, he taught at the Odenwaldschule in Oberhambach, a private boarding school following a concept of progressive education after World War Two.

 After moving to Mönchengladbach, he continued teaching music in school at the Hugo Junkers-Gymnasium.
 Once settled down in Mönchengladbach, Hildemann became a professor and frequent lecture in church music and composition at the University of Applied Sciences Niederrhein (Rhineland).
 He further lead the musical branch at the Esslingen Künstlergilde, a group of artists.
 The majority of the music that ended up being published was composed during his time in Mönchengladbach.